-The star of a former Sunshine Coast student is on the rise after he received global recognition for his roles in acclaimed short films.
+The star of a former Sunshine Coast resident is on the rise after he received global recognition for his roles in acclaimed short films.

 Josh Kieser has picked up the best actor award at The Rainbow Umbrella Film Festival in London for his role as Kane in the short film Papercut and he was awarded best debut actor at the Oniros Film Awards in Italy for his role in Compulsion.

-Mr Kieser boarded at St Joseph’s College in Nudgee and immersed himself in school productions, improv competitions and choir and became the lead singer of a rock band in his senior year.
+Mr Kieser boarded immersed himself in school productions, improv competitions and choir and became the lead singer of a rock band in his senior year.

-“I have always loved sports as well; grew up with a lot of different sport.
-However, I decided that I wanted to pursue an acting career, so made the decision to study at the New York Film Academy (NYFA) on the Gold Coast for a year after graduating,” he tells My Weekly Preview from his LA home.
+“I have always loved sports as well; I grew up with a lot of different sports.
+However, I decided that I wanted to pursue an acting career, so made the decision to study at the New York Film Academy (NYFA) on the Gold Coast for a year after graduating,” he tells My Weekly Preview.